mementum/backtrader/docs/user-defined-commissions/commission-schemes-subclassing.rst

     once with the same parameters

 ``pseudoexec`` indicates whether the call corresponds to the actual execution of an order.
-Although at first sight this may not seem "relevant" it is if scenarios like the following are considered:
+Although at first sight this may not seem "relevant", it is if scenarios like the following are considered:

   - A broker offers a 50% discount on futures round-trip commission once the